wincent/git-cipher/PROTOCOL.md

 1. Create a directory at `.git/git-cipher` for storing decrypted secrets, if one does not already exist.
 2. Set permissions on `.git/git-cipher` to be mode 0700 (accessible only to owner).
-3. Create a file with 0600 permissions at `.git/git-cipher`; if it already exists, set the permissions to 0600.
+3. Decrypt the file at `.git-cipher/secrets.json.asc` and write the contents to `.git/git-cipher/secrets.json` with permissions set to 0600.
-4. Decrypt the file at `.git-cipher/secrets.json.asc` and write the contents to `.git/git-cipher/secrets.json`.
+4. Set permissions on the repo to 0700 to protect plaintext in the worktree.

-TODO: document here that we update worktree files (and also implement that)
+5. Update managed files in the worktree with their plaintext content.

 Observations: